pilif42/sparkTutorials/README.md

 - TODOs in order:
-    - start at LIVE DEBUGGING
+    - start at LIVE DEBUGGING: port to be open as per 'OPEN A PORT FOR CUSTOM USE' in https://fr.hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/
     - find a diagram showing edge node - driver node - executor nodes
     - https://fr.hortonworks.com/tutorial/hadoop-tutorial-getting-started-with-hdp/
     - TODO: play with other modes (master = yarn, etc.) so we have at least 1 driver node, 1 executor node
+    - TODO: app which reads 2 Kafka streams, compares them and publishes results to Kafka or HDFS.